 Here’s my six reasons to watch Los Angeles as one of the most exciting North American Cities transforming a 20th century car culture into a more sustainable, 21st century bicycle culture:

-1. CicLAvia is HUGE!: CicLAvia has captured the imagination of Angelenos and the world.
-As candidate for Mayor Eric Garcetti said, it’s a “game-changer”.
-This event brings Angelenos together in a beautiful way that reimagines our public space.
-The momentum is increasing…look for six CicLAvia’s in 2013.
-Mark your calendar and plan to make a trip to join us.
+1. CicLAvia is HUGE!: CicLAvia has captured the imagination of Angelenos!
+As candidate for Mayor Eric Garcetti said, it’s a “game-changer.”
+This event brings Angelenos together in a beautiful way that reimagines our public space (hear some of my thoughts as I biked the first CicLAvia).
+The momentum continues to increase with more and more CicLAvia’s each year, and related open streets events just outside of LA: 626 Golden Streets, Long Beach Beach Streets, Santa Monica Open Streets, etc.

 3. Complex Ecosystem of Organizations and Leaders: This growing movement consists of talented leaders and organizations working together for change.
 Staring with the LA County Bicycle Coalition, the county-wide advocacy organization I helped launch in 1998, there’s now a movement of organizations and leaders working together for change including: CICLE, Women on Bikes SoCal, LA Streetsblog, BikeSide, #bikeLA, Charlie Gandy, Ride-Arc, LA Street Summit, Biking in LA, Gary Rides Bikes, Art Cycle, the Bike Film Festival and CicLAvia.
 Together, they have worked on campaigns to increase bicycle funding, stripe Sharrows, create Bike Boulevards, create a new Bike Plan and the and secure funding from the 30/10 plan to implement $40 billion dollars of Measure R funds.
-There’s artists like Cache’s murals and those “Caution Please Pass with Care” signs that appeared a few years back.
+There are artists like Cache’s murals and those “Caution Please Pass with Care” signs that appeared a few years back.
+Here’s a short Bike Angeles documentary that includes me sharing a few thoughts on the growing bike movement.
 There’s plenty of other people and organizations also working for a more bike friendly LA and I’m grateful for their efforts.
+Since I wrote this blog post, even more initiatives: Vision Zero Los Angeles, Vision Zero Alliance, LA Great Streets, Mobility Plan 2035.
+Investing in Place is also doing a lot of good work around transportation equity and the Shared Use Mobility Center released an Action Plan for Los Angeles.
+Lastly, the Goldhirsh Foundation supported a report called Urban Mobility in the Digital Age.

 6. The Public Health Connection: Los Angeles has pushed the boundaries of who is a bike advocate.
 One of my favorite programs is one launched by the Los Angeles County Department of Public Health, called the PLACE program.
 The program invested a good chunk of change in several communities, both to develop more bicycle friendly policies and create innovative demonstration projects.
 A related initiative is the Living Streets Initiative.